Nominating a Charity for Consideration

 The chosen charity agrees to not use your information for further solicitation, and to not share any of your information with any third party, except for tax purposes.
-100 Women Who Care Guelph will not sell, give or otherwise share your personal information without your express consent, unless required by law.
+100WWCG will not sell, give or otherwise share your personal information without your express consent, unless required by law.

 How long does my membership last?

 When you sign a Commitment Form, we ask for an original commitment of one year.
 At the end of that year, we continue to list you as a member until you inform us otherwise.
-If at any time you wish to withdraw from 100 Women Who Care Guelph, just send us an email and we will remove you from our contact list.
+If at any time you wish to withdraw from 100WWCG, just fill out the Resign Your Membership form under the Membership tab and we will remove you from our contact list.